 On a side note, thallium accumulates more readily in the nails than the hair.
 Nails can also be tested for thallium and other metal toxicities.

-Detecting Thallium with a Urine Metals Challenge Test
+Detecting Thallium with a Urine Toxic and Essential Elements Test

-Thallium toxicity can most accurately be detected in urine with a Urine Metals challenge test.
+Thallium toxicity can most accurately be detected in urine with a Urine Toxic and Essential Elements Test.
 Due to the fact that thallium is transported by potassium channels throughout the body, low potassium to thallium (K/Tl) and rubidium to thallium ratios (Rb/Tl) on an HTMA are often correlated strongly with significant urinary thallium excretion in both Baseline urine & post-DMSA urine samples.
-You can do a urine metals test to confirm thallium toxicity.
+You can do a Urine Toxic and Essential Elements Test to confirm thallium toxicity.